FredHutch/easybuild-life-sciences/docs/r.md

 | 4.0.2 | 3.11 |

 ### Issues with R Libraries
-One of the most frequent issues are errors with loading libraries.
-There are two major issues; the library is out of date or there is a newer version available from the system that is not being loaded.
-Use the `packageVersion("snow")` function to show the library version and `update.packages()` function to update out of date packages.
+One of the most frequent issues user issues are with loading libraries.
+There are two major issues; A user installed R library that is out of date or a library requires a newer version of a user installed library.
+Use the `packageVersion("snow")`
+function to show the library version and `update.packages()` function to update the out of date packages.
+Often a user installed library is already part of the *fhR* and is conflicting with the module version.